tmolteno/specfit/README.md

 ## Changelog

+- 0.3.0b3 Clean up to use the natural log throughout! (*IMPORTANT*) Use consistent way to get names of variables from the posterior
 - 0.3.0b2 Use pymc and upgrade to newer versions.
 - 0.2.0b4 Include a separate function (marginal_likelihood) for estimating the marginal likelihood using SMC Change the likelihood to use a Student's t distribution for robustness.